mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Add Variables
-The user has the ability to easily add new variables to the defined DC optimal power flow model by using the [`@variable`](https://jump.dev/JuMP.jl/stable/reference/variables/#JuMP.@variable) macro from the JuMP package.
+The user has the ability to easily add new variables to the defined AC optimal power flow model by using the [`@variable`](https://jump.dev/JuMP.jl/stable/api/JuMP/#JuMP.@variable) macro from the JuMP package.
 Here is an example:
 ```@example ACOptimalPowerFlow
 JuMP.@variable(analysis.jump, new)
 nothing # hide